BuckMusic/morse_code_read_textfile_from_microSD/README.md

 #### this also includes an LCD display to follow along as the morse code is sounding

-any text file can be 'listened to'
+any text file can be stored on microSD card and 'listened to'

 the inspiration for this project was from a ham radio operator K4FON who has a brilliant morse code trainer app